Eddington Transport Report: Findings

-Eddington said he had avoided a "road vs rail" approach to transport planning, seeking the right combination of modes that offered the best options for meeting Melbourne's east-west transport needs over the next 30 years.
+Eddington said he had avoided a "road vs rail" approach to transport planning, seeking the right combination of modes that offered the best options for meeting Melbourne's east–west transport needs over the next 30 years.

 He said "retro-fitting" large-scale transport projects into a city the size of Melbourne would cause unavoidable short-term disruption, but would produce long-term benefits.
 He concluded: "Doing nothing is not an option.
 The cost of improving these transport connections is substantial – but the cost of inaction is far greater."

 Summary of recommendations

-The proposal totaled over A$18 billion in costs.
 The report contained 20 recommendations including: